Open Versus Arthroscopic Stabilization of Shoulder Instability With Subcritical Bone Loss: The OASIS Trial

 The person who is responsible for the scientific and technical direction of the entire clinical study.

-Adam Popchak, PhD, PTJonathan Dickens, MDJames J Irrgang, PhD, PT, ATC
+Adam Popchak, PhD, PTJonathan Dickens, MDJames J Irrgang, PhD, PT

 Principal Investigator Affiliation University of PittsburghDuke UniversityUniversity of Pittsburgh